 How do you get to Churaumi Aquarium without a car?

-You can get to Churaumi Aquarium from Naha by express bus or by joining a guided day tour.
+You can get to Churaumi Aquarium from Naha by express bus or by joining a private guided day tour.
 The express bus is best if you mainly want to visit the aquarium and do not mind a long travel day.

 Is the bus from Naha to Churaumi Aquarium difficult?